-"No," softly I said.
+"No," I said.
 I hoped Harry would be able to do what I was about to say happened.
 Last night I forgot to make a series of calls 'looking' for Greg.
-If Kirk pulled my phone logs he would see that immediately.
-I reached under the table and squeeze Harry's leg to give him the heads up.
+If Kirk pulled my phone logs, he would see that immediately.
+I reached under the table and squeezed Harry's leg to give him the heads up.

 "I was on the phone and calling a few people.
-Kenyon wasn't answering and most of the folks weren't answering.
+Kenyon wasn't answering -- most of the folks weren't answering.
 Kenyon would be better at giving you a list as he has seen Greg more recently than me.
-I only ran into him when visiting Kenyon.
+I only ran into him when I was visiting Kenyon.
 I haven't had a chance to find out who this Elisa woman is and who her friends are."